Uwemt/Data-Warehouse-Project/README.md

 # Data-Warehouse-Project

 The **Data Warehouse Project** repository.
-Bu#ilding data warehouse with SQL Server, including ETL Processes, data modeling, and Analytics.
+Building data warehouse with SQL Server, including ETL Processes, data modeling, and Analytics.
 This project shows a comprehensive data warehousing solution, from building a data warehouse to generating actionable insights.

+---

 ## Project Requirements